alunmorris/Multi-channel-wireless-voltmeter/README.md

 I tested current draw with a few cheap NRF24L01+ modules from a batch I bought from Aliexpress.
 The receiver took 30-40uA during sleep.
 The MPU should take 6uA max in idle mode so the radio modules were taking far more tha the 6uA maximum in the spec.
 I read that many cheap Chinese ones are clones of the Nordic chip, some with far worse power use than mine.
 I could not get the MPU's power-down mode to work but it would only save 6uA max anyway.
 The MPU was taking over 2mA in sleep until I noticed I had not diabled the brown-out detector (BoD).
 Read the compile advice in the source code onhow to do this.
+I specify 16V for C2 because lower voltage ones can have a significant constant current.

 **Multi-use of PA7**: I orginally modified the RF24 library for U2 to use only 4 pins (SCKM MOSIM MISO & CSN) to drive U2.
 CE was tied high.
 CE turns the chip on and off and I found that even when powered-down with the library call the chip used far more than the specified idle current, and using a modifed library gave update problems.
 There is a 3-pin inteface mode in RF24 (using bit-banging) for the ATTINY84/85 but I could not make it work with the ATTINY402.
 It al;so needs more components.